MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 To wrap the class you must:

--  In your host class, add to your `[BaseType]` declaration the type that is acting as its delegate and the C# name that you exposed.
-In our example above those are "typeof (MyClassDelegate)" and "WeakDelegate" respectively.
+-  In your host class, add to your [`[BaseType]`](~/cross-platform/macios/binding/binding-types-reference.md#BaseTypeAttribute)
+   declaration the type that is acting as its delegate and the C# name that you exposed.
+In our example above those are `typeof (MyClassDelegate)` and `WeakDelegate` respectively.
 -  In your delegate class, on each method that has more than two parameters, you need to specify the type that you want to use for the automatically generated EventArgs class.

 The binding generator is not limited to wrapping only a single event destination, it is possible that some Objective-C classes to emit